 In addition to the requirements listed in the BS, the following requirements apply to the Risk Management and Insurance Track:

+At least 50 percent of credit hours applied to the major must be taken at USM.
+No more than 3 credits of internship can count toward the major.
 Students must earn a grade point average of 2.33 or higher in the 15 credits applied toward the major.

 RMI 320 Introduction to Risk Management and Insurance

 RMI 350 Managing Risk with Property and Liability Insurance